 - This defines the text that will be used as a prefix (or name).
 See above for an explanation.
 Multiple alternate prefixes can be used by separating them with commas.
 For example, if you want to be able to start your command by saying either "jarvis" or "computer" then you could fill in the prefix field with jarvis, computer.

 - VoxCommando must be confident that it understood you correctly before executing a command.
 Normally it is sufficient to define the confidence required for the command (see Other Options, below), however, you can further fine tune this by requiring a minimum confidence for the prefix as well as for the entire command.
 If you are not concerned with this, set it to a very low number like 1.
 If you get false positives based on the prefix you can raise this number, or try a longer prefix.

 Speech Recognizer Culture

 Select the language that will be used for speech recognition.
 We also refer to this as the language of the speech "engine".

-- The phrases defined in the command editor should match the language chosen here.
-The default configurations are currently only in English but other configurations can be found on the forum or by asking another user for their language specific configuration.
+- The phrases defined in the command tree editor should use the same language as the speech language here.
+When you first install VoxCommando, there are standard configurations offered in several different languages.
+If possible, choose one for the language you wish to use.
+Other "unofficial" configurations can sometimes be found on the forum or by asking another user for their language-specific configuration.

-- This is a complex topic that can be discussed in the forum if you are interested.
+- This is a complex topic that can be discussed in the forum if you need more help.